karansharrma/PORTFOLIO/README.md

 # Portfolio
-i have designed my portfolio using css and html
+I have designed my portfolio using css and html